Eliot Fintushel

-Eliot S. Fintushel is an American actor, educator and speculative fiction writer.
+Eliot S. Fintushel (born March 13, 1948) is an American actor, educator and speculative fiction writer.
 He writes as Eliot Fintushel.

 Biography

 Fintushel is a baker's son, born in Rochester, New York.
 At nine he supposedly "grinned down" a cougar terrorizing upstate New York and delivered it to the Monroe County Zoo, where it afterwards killed two zookeepers and a county sheriff before being put down by a tranquilizer gun.

 He studied Zen at the Rochester Zen Center with Philip Kapleau and Toni Packer.

 Fintushel currently makes his living as a writer and as an itinerant solo performer, fiction writer, and college teacher as an adjunct theater professor at Santa Rosa Junior College.
 He lives between the horse stables and transmission shops behind the Sonoma County Fairgrounds in Santa Rosa, California.

 Theatrical career

 Fintushel began his professional acting career at thirty at a mime theater in upstate New York.
 He has performed original solo shows at thousands of theaters, community centers, libraries, schools, and other venues, as well as various international festivals, including the National Theater, the Wolftrap International Children's Festival, and the International Clown and Mime Festival.

 Once, for a party of UN diplomats, he performed under the anti-aircraft gun of a German training ship in New York Harbor, putting a clown nose on then German consul Jetta Grutzner.
 In 2006 his Faces of Sonoma County project, funded by the Sonoma County Cultural Arts Council, found him casting faces on street corners.